 of the broth.

-Pour into Tovolo King Cube Ice Tray and freeze.
-Once frozen, pop them out and put in a zip lock bag in the freezer, ready to use at a moment’s notice.
-You won’t have tons of stock but it will be rich with nutrients.
+Pour into these handy silicone trays and freeze.
+Once frozen pop them out and into a zip lock bag ready to use at a moment's notice.

 I don’t know about you but I may join my dogs in a bone broth cocktail now and again.
 May keep my joints moving for another 30 years or so…